Long-lived SEC violation via DM/DE couplings: Introduction

 Our idea is as follows.
-A coupling of dark matter (DM) to DE induces transient effective NEC violations \cite{Das:2005yj}.
-This DM/DE coupling has recently been revisited \cite{Chakraborty:2025syu, Khoury:2025txd, Andriot:2025los} in light of the DESI results \cite{DESI:2025fxa, DESI:2025zpo, DESI:2025zgx}.
-The energy density of a cosmological fluid with constant state parameter $w$ evolves as $\rho = \rho_0 \, (a_0/a)^{(d-1) (1+w)/2}$, where subscripts denote initial conditions.
+A coupling of dark matter (DM) to DE may induce transient effective NEC violations on the DE fluid \cite{Das:2005yj}.\footnote{We stress that the NEC violation owes to the arbitrariness of considering the interaction term as part of the DE or DM energy-momentum tensor.
+The total energy-momentum tensor fulfills the NEC at all times, but a convenient parameterization of the total energy results in a DE term violating the NEC.} This DM/DE coupling has recently been revisited \cite{Chakraborty:2025syu, Khoury:2025txd, Andriot:2025los} in light of the DESI results \cite{DESI:2025fxa, DESI:2025zpo, DESI:2025zgx}.
+The energy density of a cosmological fluid with constant state parameter $w$ evolves as $\rho = \rho_0 \, (a_0/a)^{(d-1) (1+w)}$, where subscripts denote initial conditions.
 A NEC-violating fluid thus has a growing energy density.
-If there is a second fluid decaying into DE, then effectively the DE density may increase over time while still fulfilling the NEC.
-Our observation is that, just as the DM/DE coupling may induce an effective $w$-parameter below the NEC threshold, it may also induce an effective SEC violation, even though each component of the universe satisfies the SEC.
+Indeed, if there is a second fluid decaying into DE, then effectively the DE density may increase over time while still fulfilling the NEC.
+Our observation is that, just like the DM/DE coupling may induce an effective DE $w$-parameter below the NEC threshold, it can also induce a SEC violation -- in this case for both the DE and DM fluids --, even though each component of the universe would by itself fulfill the SEC, and it can do so for an extended period of time.
 Note that the mechanism we propose differs from transient NEC violations in two respects: \begin{enumerate*}[label=(\roman*)] \item we are aiming for a prolonged duration of acceleration; \item it is not our goal to realize phantom DE, with $w<-1$. \end{enumerate*}

+In this note, we discuss cosmological solutions featuring this DM/DE coupling, which in fact date back to refs.~\cite{Wetterich:1994bg, Amendola:1999qq, Amendola:1999er, Billyard:2000bh}.
+Recently, phenomenological implications of generalized versions of such DM/DE-coupled models were explored by refs.~\cite{Amendola:2020ldb, Liu:2023mwx}.
+We also comment on similar but different scenarios to realize cosmic acceleration with DM/DE couplings explored in refs.~\cite{Khoury:2003aq, Khoury:2003rn, Brax:2004px}, ref.~\cite{Agrawal:2019dlm}, and refs.~\cite{Gomes:2023dat, Casas:2024xqy, Casas:2024oak}.
+Then, we discuss challenges in realizing the mechanism in UV-complete models, suggesting promising ways out.
+Even in the absence of fine-tuned initial conditions, the SEC-violating solutions can in principle be long-lived, i.e. lasting for a number of Hubble times.
+However, a black-hole argument that we illustrate actually prevents these from being semi-eternal.
+Eventually, we lay out the cosmological solutions for multi-dimensional DE field spaces, beyond the single-field results \cite{Wetterich:1994bg, Amendola:1999qq, Amendola:1999er, Billyard:2000bh}.